 Every month we create a new booklist from our library collections to mark our motoring heritage.
-This month’s booklist looks at the history of the British Grand Prix and Britain’s influence on the Grand Prix world.
+As we’re bang into the middle of its season, this month’s booklist looks at one of the earliest forms of racing and one that demands a special type of skill: hill climbs and sprints.

 —Norman Burr; photography – Matthew Gartside; technical editor – Jerry Sturman, 1997.
 Living with speed: speed hillclimbing through the eyes of Britain’s most consistently successful team. – Roy Lane, with Steel King.
 Lancaster: N. Burr. – the author’s highly informative and enjoyable collaboration with speed king Lane and Steel King’s participation in the 1996 RAC British Hillclimbing Championship

 —Robert Cooper (ed.), 1995.
 Images of Shelsley: 90 years of Britain’s oldest motor sporting event seen through the eye of the camera.
 Upper Sapey, Worcestershire: Midland Automobile Club – fine snapshots from a massive eclectic range from most years of the great climb

 —Peter Hull (ed.), 1988.
 Prescott Speed Hill Climb, 1938-1988.
 Gotherington, Gloucestershire: Bugatti Owners Club. – akin to a large diary, strongly pictorial, of that event’s golden jubilee and the many victories of Bugatti in those years

 —Chris Mason, 1990.
 Uphill racers: the history of British speed hill climbing.
 Minster Lovell, Oxfordshire: Bookmarque. – the heavy-weight tome on the subject, authoritative, comprehensive, and a first point of reference for the genre